koenrane/KR-new-site/content/import/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 <dd>
 <ol>
 <li><a href="#i-robust-grading-is-unnecessary-extremely-hard-and-unnatural" class="internal alias same-page-link">Section I</a> (robust grading is unnecessary): This plan requires an <a href="../dont-design-agents-which-exploit-adversarial-inputs" class="internal alias" data-slug="dont-design-agents-which-exploit-adversarial-inputs">unrealistic invariant.</a> The invariant is that the outer objective must “properly grade” every possible plan the agent is smart enough to consider.
 How are you possibly going to fulfill that invariant?
-Why would you <em>want</em> to choose a scheme where you have to fulfill such an onerous invariant?<sup><a href="#user-content-fn-see-more" id="user-content-fnref-see-more" data-footnote-ref="" aria-describedby="footnote-label" class="internal alias same-page-link">13</a></sup></li>
+Why would you <em>want</em> to choose a scheme where you have to fulfill such an onerous invariant? <br/><br/>For more detail on the concurrent-improvement case, see <a href="../dont-design-agents-which-exploit-adversarial-inputs#appendix-maybe-we-just-" class="internal alias" data-slug="dont-design-agents-which-exploit-adversarial-inputs">the appendix</a> of <a href="../dont-design-agents-which-exploit-adversarial-inputs" class="internal alias" data-slug="dont-design-agents-which-exploit-adversarial-inputs">Don’t design agents which exploit adversarial inputs.</a></li>
 <li><a href="#ii-loss-functions-chisel-circuits-into-networks" class="internal alias same-page-link">Section II</a> (loss is like a chisel) applies: You’re constraining the chisel to look like the statue.
 Why consider such a narrow class of approaches?</li>
 <li><a href="#iii-outerinner-just-isnt-how-alignment-works-in-people" class="internal alias same-page-link">Section III</a> (inner/outer is anti-natural) applies: That strategy seems <em>anti-natural</em> as a way of getting cognitive work out of an agent.</li>
 </ol>
 </dd>

-[^see-more]: For more detail on the concurrent-improvement case, see [the appendix](/dont-design-agents-which-exploit-adversarial-inputs#Appendix-Maybe-we-just-) of [Don't design agents which exploit adversarial inputs](/dont-design-agents-which-exploit-adversarial-inputs).

 **Alex's model of an outer alignment enjoyer**
 : It’s easy to talk big talk.
 It’s harder to propose concrete directions which aren’t, you know, _doomed_.